emmyregal/webNails/README.md

 ## Database

+**you no longer need the docker containter for the db, were using an instance hosted by prisma

+### Using the DB:
+After any changes to the schema:
++ npx migrate dev --name {the name of the migration}

+To view the DB:
++ npx prisma studio

 ### Install dependencies:
 Run the following in a terminal in your directory that contains package.json (the directory w/ all the code):